 View the Council Trainer Position Description.
 For more information or to become a volunteer Council Trainer, please contact Stephanie Fowle at firstname.lastname@example.org or 609-849-0741.

 Council Trainer Awards

 Our Council Trainers do amazing things and deserve to be recognized!
-Here are the Council Trainer Awards presented June 2013 at the Annual Council Trainer BBQ:
+Below are the Council Trainer Awards presented at the May 2014 Annual Council Trainer BBQ:

 Most Outdoor 103 Scheduled: Valerie Danzey

 Attended The Most Trainers Meetings: Dana Fantini and Forrest Robleto

 Trained The Most Volunteers In One Session: Audrey Howard, Opal Stockwell, Linda Palmquist, Debbie Furmanski, Valerie Danzey (42)

 Trained The Most Volunteers Including GS 102: Jean Ward (271)

 Trained The Most Volunteers Overall: Forrest Robleto (331)

 Biggest Variety of Trainings Given: Dana Fantini